Type promotions and conversions

 other purposes is usually discouraged in favor of using explicitly sized types

-.
-This results a situation where values of type u32
+such as u32.
+This results a situation where values of type u32 have to be

 point of conversion.